demasy/demasy/README.md

 </br>

-## About
+## 👨‍💻 About Me

-Welcome to my GitHub profile!
-This is **Demasy**, an Oracle Technology Architect with a genuine passion for tech.
-With extensive experience designing and implementing enterprise-level solutions using Oracle technologies, I thrive on solving complex challenges and exploring innovative solutions.
+This is **Ahmed El-Demasy**, an **Oracle Technology Architect** and recognized Oracle ACE ♠️, with a strong passion for designing enterprise solutions, mentoring developers, and contributing to the global Oracle community.

+Over the years, I’ve led major implementations across HR, HCM, E-Business Suite, Cloud, and integrations, always aiming to build scalable, clean, and future-proof architecture.

+I enjoy:
+- Solving complex technical challenges
+- Designing scalable enterprise systems
+- Sharing knowledge (LinkedIn, Dev.to, GitHub)
+- Helping new engineers grow in their careers

 <br>